 Permits have been approved For Mirasol Village Block D, a five-structure portion of the Mirasol Village masterplan at 1381 Swallowtail Avenue in Sacramento’s River District.
 The latest permit shows Block D is expected to add 116 new units and an early childhood education center.
 The Sacramento Housing and Redevelopment Agency is the property owner and project lead.

-Permits have been filed seeking the approval of a residential project at 150 Shoreline Highway in Mill Valley.
-The project proposal includes the development of a two-story mixed-use building offering rental housing units and commercial space.
-Temenos Architects is responsible for the design concepts and construction.
+Development permits have been filed seeking the approval of a residential project proposed at 3801 Telegraph Avenue in Mosswood, Oakland.
+The project proposal includes the development of a seven-story apartment building offering residential and retail spaces.
+An existing one-story commercial building will be demolished.
+Riaz Capital is the project developer.
+820 MacArthur is the property owner.
+Stanley Saitowitz | Natoma Architects Inc is managing the design concepts and construction.